AsrtoMichi/mathematical-systems-solver/README.md

 A simple mathematical system solver based on Cramer's method.
-Equipped with an integral interface
+Equipped with an integrated interface